dan-the-dev/tic-tac-toe-laravel/NOTES.md

 Thanks to my approach, following a Clean Arch, the Command is a replacement of Controller: Command is for CLI, Controller is for HTTP requests.
 The services and repositories are the same.
 I tried at least to refactor to split it in small methods, assign variables to give names to logic, etc.

+Best part imho: Controller <-> Services with Command pattern looks nice.
+Worst part imho: Services/Commands/MakeAMove/DefaultMakeAMoveCommandHandler::calculateSetWinner - I don't like very much how I'm calculating the winner.
+It works, but it's not nice.
+    foreach in foreach is not nice, even if it is a tradeoff to avoid duplication of logic to check rows, columns and diagonals.
+I would have loved to make it more functional, but I had to stop at some point.

 Of course, refactoring could be infinite - I decided to stop at some point.